-As in [Atkins et al., 1998], we will say that A is pre-R (resp. pre-P) iff there is a permutation Π such that $\Pi A \Pi^T$ is an R-matrix (resp. ΠA is a P-matrix).
-Based on Kendall [1971], we also define a generalization of P-matrices called (appropriately enough) Q-matrices, i.e. matrices with unimodal columns.
+As in [2], we will say that A is pre-R (resp., pre-P) iff there is a permutation Π such that $\Pi A \Pi^T$ is an R-matrix (resp., ΠA is a P-matrix).
+Based on [24], we also define a generalization of P-matrices called (appropriately enough) Q-matrices, i.e., matrices with unimodal columns.

-Definition 2.3.
-(Q-matrices) We say that a matrix $A \in \mathbb{R}^{n \times m}$ is a Q-matrix if and only if each column of A is unimodal, i.e. the coefficients of each column increase to a maximum, then decrease.
+DEFINITION 2.3 (Q-matrices).
+We say that a matrix $A \in \mathbb{R}^{n \times m}$ is a Q-matrix iff each column of A is unimodal, i.e., the coefficients of each column increase to a maximum, then decrease.

 Note that R-matrices are symmetric Q-matrices.
 We call a matrix A pre-Q iff there is a permutation Π such that ΠA is a Q-matrix.
-Next, again based on Kendall [1971], we define the circular product of two matrices.
+Next, again based on [24], we define the circular product of two matrices.